-Dr. Samuel Gregg is a distinguished fellow in political economy at the American Institute for Economic Research and a visiting scholar in the B. Kenneth Simon Center for American Studies at The Heritage Foundation.
+Samuel Gregg is a distinguished fellow in political economy at the American Institute for Economic Research and a visiting fellow in the B. Kenneth Simon Center for American Studies at The Heritage Foundation.
 He has written and spoken extensively on questions of political economy, economic history, ethics in finance, and natural law theory.
 He has a master’s degree from the University of Melbourne, and a doctor of philosophy degree in moral philosophy and political economy from the University of Oxford.

 In 2001, he was elected a fellow of the Royal Historical Society, and a member of the Mont Pèlerin Society in 2004.
 In 2008, he was elected a member of the Philadelphia Society, and a member of the Royal Economic Society.
 In 2017, he was made a fellow of the Center for the Study of Law and Religion at Emory University.
-He served as President of the Philadelphia Society from 2019-2020.
+He served as president of the Philadelphia Society from 2019-2021.